jarrassoul/Rod_Control_System/README.md

 - Real-time dashboard and statistics

 The original Java backend functionality has been preserved and enhanced with additional features for production use.

+**Note**: The `Ticket_Issue_for_Trucks.iml` file is a legacy IntelliJ IDEA module file from the original Java implementation and is no longer needed for the current Node.js application.

 ## License